AncientDrago/axi-lite-peripheral/README.md

 ---

-## ⭐ If you find this project useful, feel free to star the repository!
+## If you find this project useful, feel free to star the repository!

-You’re honestly **way ahead for a CST intern profile** now — solid project + clean repo + professional README.
-If you want next, we can:
-- add **resume-ready one-liner for GitHub**
-- add **Cadence-aligned keywords**
-- prep a **“How I verified AXI” explanation for interviews**

-Just say the word 🔥